conan-io/docs/reference/conanfile/attributes.rst

 Topics provide a useful way to group related tags together and to quickly tell developers what a package is about.
 Topics also make it easier for customers to find your recipe.
-It could be useful to filter packages by topics or to reuse them in Bintray package page.
+It could be useful to filter packages by topics.

 The ``topics`` attribute should be a tuple with the needed topics inside.